MrYsLab/telemetrix-nano-2040-wifi/pypi_desc.md

-When paired with the [Telemetrix4Connect2040](https://github.com/MrYsLab/Telemetrix4Connect2040) custom Arduino server sketch, control and monitoring of the Arduino Nano RP2040 Connect is accomplished used a Wi-Fi link between the
+When paired with the [Telemetrix4Connect2040](https://github.com/MrYsLab/Telemetrix4Connect2040) custom Arduino server sketch, control and monitoring of the Arduino Nano RP2040 Connect is accomplished using a Wi-Fi link between the
 PC and the Arduino.